johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 -	Paul is referring to the apostolic missionaries need to face and persevere in the presence of all kinds of difficult challenges—including embracing humiliation where necessary, for the furtherance of the message of the Messiah.

--	Through such sacrificial dedication, endurance of suffering, embrace of humility and deep-seated reliance upon the power of the Holy Spirit, apostolic workers represent a profound example to the whole Messianic Community, of our *shared calling* to faithful missional service.[^cf36]
+-	Through such sacrificial dedication, endurance of suffering, embrace of humility and deep-seated reliance upon the power of the Holy Spirit, apostolic workers represent a profound example to the whole Messianic Community, of our *shared calling* to faithful missional service.

 ### Summary: Pioneering in power ###

 The characteristic role of *apostolic missionary teams* is to lay a messianic foundation, by:

-> 	**Skilfully, resolutely, purposefully, sacrificially pioneering in the power of the Spirit**

->	Planting and establishing pastoral, evangelistic communities and contextually appropriate teaching and training centres, in new geographical and cultural contexts ([](#pwp)).
+> 	**Skilfully, resolutely, purposefully, sacrificially pioneering in the power of the Spirit, planting and establishing pastoral, evangelistic communities and teaching and training centres, in new geographical and cultural contexts** ([](#pwp)).

 ![Pioneering With Power][pwp]

 [pwp]: pioneeringpower.png "Pioneering With Power" height=125px

-### --- Option --- ⌥ ###
+### — Option — ⌥ ###

 -	Discuss [*Pioneering with power*], or
  -	Continue to [*Prophetic, mediatory role*]

 ## Prophets, priests, mediators ##

-In his letter to the Ephesians,[^cf37] Paul describes five special leadership gifts, given by the Messiah to prepare his body for works of services.
-The gifts of pastor, evangelist, teacher and apostle are clearly represented by one or other of the three principal structures that we have examined ([](#structures)).
-The role of *prophet* is not.
+In his letter to the Ephesians,[^cf36] Paul describes five special leadership gifts, given by the Messiah to prepare his body for works of services.
+The gifts of pastor, evangelist, teacher and apostle are clearly represented by one or other of the three principal structures that we have examined ([](#structures)), whereas the role of *prophet* is not.
+This section examines how the prophetic ministry functions within the *structural* perspective that we've been exploring.

-Interestingly, Paul describes the foundational significance of the prophet as second only to that of the apostle.[^cf38] My observation is that the prophetic role is easily misunderstood, reacted to, dismissed ad under-appreciated.
-This section examines how it fits with the *structural* perspective that we've been exploring.

 ### Heart of Messianic Community  ###

 At the centre of the [trialogue][Introducing the trialogue] is a space where the three principal structures overlap.
-I believe this central space can be understood and identified as representing the *prophetic heart* of messianic community, as illustrated in [](#pr).
+I believe this central space can be understood and identified as representing the *prophetic heart* of messianic community—as illustrated in [](#pr).

 ![Prophetic Role][pr]

 [pr]: propheticpriestlymediatoryrole.png height=220px

 The idea of a central heart, interacting with and influencing each of the other ministry structures provides a profound metaphor for the prophetic ministry.
-It confirms that the prophetic role is vital, influential and central---even though it functions in a relatively hidden, non-structural manner.
+It confirms that the prophetic role is vital, influential and central—even though it functions in a relatively hidden, non-structural manner.

+Interestingly, Paul describes the foundational significance of the prophet as second only to that of the apostle.[^cf37] My observation is that the prophetic role is easily misunderstood, reacted to, dismissed and under-appreciated, perhaps partly because of its somewhat hidden way of functioning.

 ### Dual mediatory role ###